Analyze Data with AI

 Relevant columns:- 'year': integer, the manufacturing year of the vehicle- 'price_in_euro': float, the listed price of the vehicle in Euros

-Analyze how price varies by manufacturing year.Drop rows where 'year' or 'price_in_euro' is missing, non-numeric, or an outlier.Create a line chart showing average price per year.Write Python code that analyzes the dataset based on my request and produces right chart accordingly.Finish with a plt.show()"""
+Analyze how price varies by manufacturing year.Drop rows where 'year' or 'price_in_euro' is missing, non-numeric, or an outlier.Create a line chart showing average price per year.Write Python code that analyzes the dataset based on my request and produces a matplotlib chart accordingly.Always finish with plt.show() to display the chart."""

 const prompt = `I have a CSV file with vehicle valuations saved in the sandbox at /home/daytona/dataset.csv.